jitendra-789/Adobe_Round_1a/README.md

-Here is the updated and correctly formatted README.md with:
-	•	Multilingual + complex layout support added (via updated parser).
-	•	Correct spacing and alignment.
-	•	Improved formatting for authors and headings.
-	•	All your recent updates integrated.

-⸻

 # 🧠 Challenge 1A – Document Outline Extractor

 Extract a structured outline (Title, H1, H2, H3) from PDF documents using a **hybrid ML + heuristics model**.
 Fully offline, CPU-only, and Docker-compatible.